CoryLR/user-routine/README.md

 # User-Routine

-Automate user actions & routines on web pages for testing and creating tutorials.
+Automate user actions & routines on web pages.
+Test features or create tutorials with actions such as click, await, and fill.
 Small, portable, and zero setup.

 Example: